CanaanGM/FileOrganizers/README.md

 ## Collection of scripts to help in everyday stuff

 todo:
-- [ ] use generators to improve the readability
+- [x] imporve the code
-- [ ] instead of shell and powershell use python
+- [x] instead of shell and powershell use python
+    - in python u'd get this if u tried to move to different drive
+        - `The system cannot move the file to a different disk drive`
+    - instead of `os.rename` use `shutil.move`
+- [ ] move images/everything from one directory to another under the same folder

 open_random TODO:
 - [ ] choice between in which app do u want the image to open in